 In the photo above the focus was made on the star, with the help of a loupe, and the measurement of the horizontal tape was performed with a digital caliper.
 In cases of close approximation, when the image of the horizontal tape can be larger than the ground glass, a smaller tape can be placed.
 When the camera is too far apart and inversely the image becomes very small, one can use a larger tape or measure the window itself.

 4The calculator holds up to 12 measures.
 It’s more than enough.
-The distance from the camera should be varied from an almost close-up situation to the limit that the place where you are allows with an image still measurable.
+The distance from the camera should be varied from an almost close-up situation up to the limit that provides an image still measurable.
 Once this is done, just fill up the form at the top of this article with every set of values: object size, image size, lens shift.
 Then click “calculate”.
 You can edit the data if you note something strange, or in case you want to insert more sets or delete some that clearly presents an error.
 Just correct, insert or delete and click calculate again.

 5Analysis: The interesting thing about this method is that it provides a visual impression of how consistent the data is.
 After clicking on calculate you should get something like this:

 The statistically calculated focal length is shown on the graph itself.
-210 mm in this case.
-If the dots are aligned this is a good indicator that your measurements have been well made and the focal length obtained is reliable unless for a very small error.
+211 mm in this case.
+If the dots are aligned, this is a good indicator that your measurements have been well made and the focal length obtained is reliable unless for a very small error.
 In this example above, it was a Tessar 210 mm which was used only to evaluate the method.
 In general the lenses were made with round numbers.
-If you find 178 or 179, it is probably a 180 mm.
+If you find 178 or 179, it may, or could be, marked as 180 mm, the difference is a fluctuation either on the lens making or in your measurements.
 A survey of the lens itself and its manufacturer can complete what the measurement already indicated.
 But there are exceptions, such as a Wollensak Raptar, which has a focal length of 241 mm.